The Mono Rig

 The Mono Rig is similar to Euro Nymphing and tight line styles, but it’s a full system for fishing all fly types, with and without indicators, with and without split shot.

-Mono Rig | Primary Articles
+Primary Mono Rig Articles

 Tight Line Nymph Rig

-Almost eight years ago, I made some adaptations to my nymph rig that completely changed the game for me, tripling my catch rate and adding a new spark to my passion for fly fishing.
+Almost twelve years ago, I made some adaptations to my nymph rig that completely changed the game for me, tripling my catch rate and adding a new spark to my passion for fly fishing.
 Suddenly, a whole new set of techniques and achievements were possible on the water, and I was catching enough fish to feel like it wasn’t just luck anymore — I had some control over the outcome.
 My casts, my drifts, my fly selection, and (most importantly) my ability to focus and adapt became the reason that I caught fish or I didn’t.
-I soon realized that the old excuse of “the fish just weren’t on” was usually a cover-up. […]
+I soon realized that the old excuse of “the fish just weren’t on” was usually a cover-up.

 The Mono Rig and Why Fly Line Sucks